Fabucik/Fabucik/README.md

 Hello, i'm Fabucik.
-I'm programming for 2 years now and i am interested in blockchain, frontend and backend development and cyber security Currently learning blockchain development
+I'm programming for 2 years now and i am interested in blockchain, frontend and backend development and cyber security.
+Currently learning blockchain development

 <!---